Just a heads up!

 Hello

 In recent years, ‘gender reveal’ parties have become the norm.
-Parents-to-be make an event of their as-yet unnamed foetus’s gender using twelve blue coloured balloons or pink layered sponge cake.
+Parents-to-be make an event of their as-yet unnamed baby’s gender using coloured balloons or sponge cake.
 How nice, except our cute little ceremony conveniently misses out the true revelation of childbirth: pain!
 Day 24, Jesus compares the screaming, crying, and groaning of life to the pangs of giving birth.
-New life, or God’s kingdom, is being born so we should expect one or two labour pains…
+New life, or God’s kingdom, is being born so we should expect one or two labour pains.

 Read